hasura/graphql-engine/docs/graphql/manual/subscriptions/index.rst

 The Hasura GraphQL engine subscriptions are actually **live queries** i.e. a subscription will return the latest result of the query being made and not necessarily all the individual events leading up to the result.
+You can read more about the implementation of subscriptions `here <https://github.com/hasura/graphql-engine/blob/master/architecture/live-queries.md>`_.

 Subscriptions are supported for all kinds of queries.
 All the concepts of :doc:`queries <../queries/index>` hold true for subscriptions as well.